 The Kindle can also pick up books from libraries, although the selection is surprisingly sparse.
 I borrowed a few books from both the New York City and Queens library systems in order to test the Kindle, and to the device's credit, the process is so, so much easier than getting a library book onto a Nook.
 You just pick the book you want, check it out and send it to download to your Kindle automatically.
 On the other hand, both library systems had thousands more Nook-compatible EPUBs than Kindle-compatible Mobis for perusal.

 Finally, the Kindle is simply not that good at handling PDF documents.
 Unlike on more-advanced e-readers, you can't adjust PDF font size or zoom, meaning that the Kindle is not terribly useful for RPG rulebooks, work documents, small-press publications or anything else you might pick up in an Adobe format.

 Amazon calls the Kindle a "sanctuary experience," meaning that with the device, you can tune out all external distractions and focus on a book, just like the author intended.
 And if you're willing to get down and dirty in the Kindle's menus, you can do just that.
-However, by default, the Kindle's interface is noisy and busy, when reading for pleasure is supposed to be an exercise in cutting out external noise and busyness.
+However, as this Amazon Kindle (2019) review has shown, the Kindle's interface is noisy and busy, when reading for pleasure is supposed to be an exercise in cutting out external noise and busyness.